SolidWallOfCode/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/plugin-priority.en.rst

 this case A can run in the `TS_LIFECYCLE_PLUGINS_LOADED_HOOK` at which point it can find the priority of B and set its effective priority to be one less than that.
 Or, if there are only specific hooks in which this is required it can add those looks with the lower priority.
-To run before A can set its effective priority to be one more than B. This works best when there are no chains of dependencies but a key plugin on which other plugins coordinate, or there is only one hook that requires ordering.
+To run before A can set its effective priority to be one more than B. This works best when there is a key plugin on which other plugins coordinate, or there is only one hook that requires ordering.

-Alternatively the admistrator can determine a correct odering and set the priorities for the plugins appropriately in :file:`plugins.config`.
+Alternatively the admistrator can determine a correct ordering and set the priorities for the plugins appropriately in :file:`plugins.config`.
 If multiple plugins need coordination this is likely to be the easiest and most robust solution.